World-class art, culture and heritage in North Dakota offer rich experiences like a Native American Powwow and evocative museums

 North Dakota Museum of Art, Grand Forks

 The official art museum of the state, the North Dakota Museum of Art houses temporary exhibitions of regional, national and international art.
-Visitors are treated to collections and exhibitions that showcase the visual history of the region including 12th century and American Indian artefacts.
+Visitors are treated to collections and exhibits that showcase the visual history of the region including 12th century and American Indian artifacts.
 In addition to the indoor galleries, the museum has an outdoor sculpture garden and a colorful peony garden.
 Sponsored activities for the entire family are often held at the museum as well as concerts in the garden.
-The museum also has a gift show and a café that serves delicious bites and beverages.
+There is also a gift shop for souvenirs and a café that serves delicious bites and beverages.

 United Tribes Powwow, Bismarck

-The United Tribes Powwow is a cultural celebration featuring group singing, drumming and dancing by men, women and children.
-An annual event in to its 50th year, highlights of the powwow see participants dressed in traditional and colorful Native American attire being judged on their skills and competing for prize money in categories like Men’s Grass Dance and Women’s Fancy Dance.
+The United Tribes Powwow is a culture and heritage celebration featuring group singing, drumming and dancing by men, women and children.
+This annual event has celebrated more than 50 years.
+Highlights of the powwow include participants dressed in traditional and colorful Native American attire.
+They are then judged on their skills and compete for prize money in categories like Men’s Grass Dance and Women’s Fancy Dance.
 The festivities are further heightened by vendors selling homemade food and handmade crafts like leather items and paintings.

 North Dakota State Fair, Minot

 The North Dakota State Fair is one of the main highlights on the arts and culture calendar.
-Dating back to 1922, the fair is all things fun including carnival rides, competitive exhibits, livestock showings and events like ranch rodeo and bull riding.
-Musical entertainment takes centerstage at the fair and scheduled to perform this year are Tim McGraw and Rascal Flatts.
-With its energetic vibe, the fair also accommodates for those looking for some down time by way of quiet spaces like the Kids’ Kingdom and plenty of benches to rest.
+Dating back to 1922, the fair is all things family fun.
+Exciting activities include carnival rides, competitive exhibits, livestock showings, ranch rodeos and bull riding.
+Musical entertainment takes centerstage at the fair with previous performances from Tim McGraw and Rascal Flatts.
+With its energetic vibe, the fair also accommodates those looking for some down time by way of quiet spaces like the Kids’ Kingdom.

 Plains Art Museum, Fargo

-Located in a renovated warehouse, the Plains Art Museum has a rich collection of exhibits and displays featuring more than 4,000 regional contemporary artworks, American Modernism and traditional and contemporary Native American works.
+Located in a renovated warehouse, the Plains Art Museum has a rich collection of exhibits and displays to browse.
+It features more than 4,000 regional contemporary artworks, American Modernism and traditional and contemporary Native American works.
 The museum also offers classes and programs centered around creativity, critical thinking and communication at the Katherine Kilbourne Burgum Center for Creativity.
-The museum also houses Hannaher’s, Inc. Print Studio that chronicles the history of printmaking and a gift shop.
+In addition, it houses Hannaher’s, Inc. Print Studio that chronicles the history of printmaking and ofers a gift shop.